davidbau/baukit/README.md

  * Fast and feature-rich data set objects for images and text.
  * Utilities for simplifying the task of running many batch jobs.

+Full details can be found by reading the code.
+Here is a partial overview:

 ## Trace library

 `Trace`, `TraceDict`, `subsequence`, `replace_module`; these simplify